MongoEngine/eve-mongoengine/README.rst

 Examples
 ========

-Some simple examples of what MongoEngine code looks like:
+A simple example of what Eve-MongoEngine code looks like:

 .. code:: python